jkedra/jkedra.github.io/_drafts/ssh.md

 Instead of using the netcat, the latest versions of ssh have its own solution of forwarding the standard i/o to given port.
 It is `-W host:port` flag.
-So here is the counterpart of the netcat version:
+So here is a counterpart of the netcat version:

     ssh -o 'ProxyCommand ssh -W %h:22 hophost' ec2-user@target